SinsOfSeven/hi3er/docs/index.md

 !!! note
     Updated 6.3.
 Truthfully, you should just avoid using this Valk for the purposes of the weekly ER clear.
 There are a lot of reasons.
 But she's simply, the worst performance valk in ER amidst the base S-ranks.

->   Boss to be chosen: Husk Mysticism, then Vill-V
+>   Boss to be chosen: Husk Mysticism, then Elysia, Vill-V or Aponia

 ####<p align="center">Setup</p>